 ’Tis the season for hitting the slopes, followed by craft cocktails and Vermont’s finest lagers.
 Don’t worry if you’re not so into the whole skiing thing though, après life is open to all in these parts.

-Considering that Vermont (home of the Green Mountains) has the kind of powder skiers and snowboarders live for in New England, we have great expectations for their happy hour post-run options.
-Luckily they don’t disappoint.
+Considering that Vermont (home of the Green Mountains) has the kind of powder skiers and snowboarders live for in New England, there are great expectations for happy hour post-run options.
+Luckily, they don’t disappoint.

 01 of 05

 Mulligan’s is one of the first places you hear about whenever you ask anyone where to après ski after a day of shredding in Stratton.
 Imagine a non-assuming watering hole in a beautiful slopeside village and then add a classic American menu to the mix and you have a winner.

 It’s upscale without being pretentious and its extensive wine and ale list is what keeps loyal fans coming back… that and the crazy good French onion soup.